 One of the most visible aspects of the security process is making sure our passengers do not take on-board prohibited items – a task that inevitably adds time to your journey through the airport and onto your aircraft.

-Click Here for a full guide for all passenger security information.
+Click Here for our full guide for all passenger security information.

 Knowing what you can and can't take on an aircraft – as well as allowing yourself plenty of time for security screening when you get to Guernsey or Alderney Airports – will save you time and inconvenience and make your journey more enjoyable.